AOLIAO12312/STORM/README.md

 cd STORM
 ```

----

 ### 🐍 VMamba: Visual State Space Model

-VMamba utilizes a State Space Model specifically designed for vision tasks.
 It is highly recommended to use a **CUDA 12** compatible environment.

-#### 1. Environment Setup

-Create an isolated virtual environment and install the core dependencies:

 ```bash
 # Create and activate the environment